IsaacOribamise/School-Project-Cybersecurity-Legal-Compliance-Simulation/README.md

 - <b>Follow the Rule</b>: This project shows how important it is for companies to follow the rules.
 It's like playing a fair game—when everyone plays by the rules, things work better.
 - <b>Understand the Laws</b>: We learned that understanding and using cybersecurity laws is like understanding the rules of a game.
 You need to know them well to play the game right.
 - <b>Be Really Careful</b>: The project teaches us that being really careful, especially with important information, is super important.
 If you're not careful, things can get messy.
-- <b>Keep an Eye Inside</b>: We found out that it's important to keep an eye on what's happening inside a company.
-This helps make sure everyone is doing the right things and following the rules.
-- <b>Separate Important Stuff</b>: Just like keeping your toys separate, companies need to keep important information separate.
-This way, it stays safe and doesn't get into the wrong hands.
-- <b>Do the Right Thing</b>: The project shows that doing the right thing is really important.
-Even in tech, we need to be good and make sure everything is fair.
 - <b>Make Rules Bette</b>: We learned that companies should always try to make their rules better.
 If rules aren't clear, things can go wrong.
 So, it's important to keep making them better.
 - <b>Be Friends Smartly</b>: The project talks about being smart with friendships at work.
 Companies need to be careful about who's friends with who to keep everything fair and safe.
-- <b>Look at Money Carefully</b>: We found out that looking at money transactions carefully is like counting your pocket money.
-If you don't check, you might not know if something's not right.
-- <b>ork Together for Safety</b>: The project tells us that working together is super important.
-Everyone—cybersecurity experts, law experts, and bosses—needs to work together to keep things safe.
+- <b>Work Together for Safety</b>: The project tells us that working together is super important.
+Everyone—cybersecurity experts, law experts, and bosses—need to work together to keep things safe.